Demon Slayer Infinity Castle Arc release date and latest news

 Is there a trailer for Demon Slayer Infinity Castle?

-Demon Slayer: Kimetsu no Yaiba Infinity Castle is coming soon to cinemas.
+Demon Slayer: Kimetsu no Yaiba Infinity Castle is coming to cinemas from 12th September.
 Stream episodes on Crunchyroll.
 Sign up to Crunchyroll today for as little as £4.99 or start your 7-day free trial.

 Authors